deeppavlov/DeepPavlov/docs/features/models/neural_ranking.rst

 .. code:: bash

-    python -m deeppavlov install paraphrase_ident_paraphraser
+    python -m deeppavlov install paraphraser_bert

-To train the model on the `paraphraser.ru`_ dataset with fasttext embeddings one can use the following code in python:
+To train the model on the `paraphraser.ru`_ dataset one can use the following code in python:

 .. code:: python

     from deeppavlov import configs, train_model

-    para_model = train_model(configs.ranking.paraphrase_ident_paraphraser, download=True)
+    para_model = train_model('paraphraser_bert', download=True)

 Training and inference on your own data
 ---------------------------------------